MarkovChainMonteCarlo

 • prior: ParameterDistribution object containing the parameters' prior distributions.

-• em: Emulator to sample from.
+• emulator: Emulator to sample from.

 • stepsize: MCMC step size, applied as a scaling to the prior covariance.